 The OAS office is located in the Classroom Building in Room 110.
 Office hours are from 8:30am to 5:00pm, Monday through Friday.

 Our programs include UF Promise (formerly known as the AIM program) and UF Student Support Services (SSS), with services LAP-2 and PUSH4IT!
-Students have access to academic support resources such as tutoring, peer mentoring, and academic workshops.
+Students have access to academic support resources such as peer mentoring and academic workshops.
 Workshops cover topics such as study skills, financial budgeting, time management, career planning, library skills, wellness and stress management, networking, and resume-building.
 Students face unique and diverse challenges; our initiatives at OAS are intended to enhance academic performance while promoting personal growth and achievement.

-To become a Peer Coach (PC) or Peer Academic Leader (PAL), applicants are selected following a series of informational meetings on the respective positions.
-Peer leader applications can be found on our Student Involvement page under each header.
+To become a Peer Leader, applicants are selected following a series of informational meetings on the respective positions.
+Peer leader applications can be found on the Student Involvement page of our website.
 Deadlines for applications are due in early spring, typically no later than late February.
-Applicants must participate in a succession of interviews to demonstrate their commitment to peer success, as well as competent navigation of UF resources and coursework.
-OAS peer leaders are chosen in March and are expected to train in preparation for upcoming semesters.
+Applicants must participate in a succession of interviews to demonstrate their commitment to student success, as well as competent navigation of UF resources and coursework.
+OAS Peer Leaders are chosen in March and are expected to train in preparation for upcoming semesters.

 OAS has study rooms available, each with a privacy door and a computer & monitor.
 Study Room priority is given to Tutoring appointments first, then PC/PAL appointments, then open for usage if available.
 OAS also now has a computer lab available for student use.
 Please check in at the Reception Kiosk, located in the first floor lobby.

 OAS provides students with a variety of financial assistance.
 Students who are part of the UF Promise program receive a stipend for the summer B semester only.
-Scholarship opportunities are also available for eligible UF Promise and SSS students.
+Scholarship opportunities are also available for eligible UF Promise and UF SSS students.
 OAS also offers employment opportunities for students, especially those who are work-study eligible.

 If you have any questions, please visit OAS in Classroom Building, Room 110, call 352-392-0788, or email oas@aa.ufl.edu.